-layers, set the applica 'local' directory into support special values example the placeholder the output tarball file tion version and build number, drop or promote the 'default'.
-Note that some arguments, like the 'FILE' that can be automatically evaluated at runtime.
-For s '{{version}}' or '{{git_tag}}' can be expanded into name. positional arguments: SOURCE Source directory for the Splunk app. optional arguments: -h,help show this help message and exit -f SPL,file SPL Name of splunk app file (tarball) to create.
+(continued from previous page) layers, set the application version and build number, drop or promote the 'local' directory into 'default'.
+Note that some arguments, like the 'FILE' support special values that can be automatically evaluated at runtime.
+For example the placeholders '{{version}}' or '{{git_tag}}' can be expanded into the output tarball filename. positional arguments: SOURCE Source directory for the Splunk app. optional arguments: above this halp massage and avit -h,help show this help message and exit -f SPL,file SPL Name of splunk app file (tarball) to create.
 Placeholder variables in '{{var}}' syntax can be used here. app-name APP_NAME Specify the top-level app folder name.
-If this is not given, the app folder name is automatically extracted from the basename of SOURCE. blocklist BLOCKLIST , -b BLOCKLIST allowlist ALLOWLIST Pattern for files/directories to exclude.
+If this is not given, the app folder name is automatically extracted from the basename of SOURCE. blocklist BLOCKLIST Pattern for files/directories to exclude.
 Can be given multiple times.
 You can load multiple exclusions from disk by using 'file://path' which can be used with '.gitignore' for example.
-(Default includes: '.git', '.py[co]', 'pycache', '.DS_Store') , -w ALLOWLIST Remove a pattern that was previously added to the blocklist. follow-symlink, -l Follow symbolic links pointing to directories.
-Symlinks to files are always followed. set-version VERSION set-build BUILD allow-local Set application version.
+(Default includes: '.git', '.py[co]', 'pycache', '.DS_Store') allowlist ALLOWLIST , -w ALLOWLIST Remove a pattern that was previously added to the blocklist. follow-symlink, -l Follow symbolic links pointing to directories.
+Symlinks to files are always followed. set-version VERSION - set-build BUILD allow-local Set application version.
 By default the application version is read from default/app.conf.
 Placeholder variables such as '{{git_tag}}' can be used here.
 Set application build number.
 Allow the 'local' folder to be kept as-is WARNING: This goes against Splunk packaging practices, and will cause AppInspect to fail.
-However, this option can be useful for private package transfers between servers, app backups, or other admin-like tasks. block-local Block the 'local' folder and 'local.meta' from the package. merge-local Merge any files in 'local' into the 'default' folder during packaging.
+However, this option can be useful for private package transfers between servers, app backups, or other admin-like tasks. black local block-local Block the 'local' folder and 'local.meta' from the merge-local package.
+Merge any files in 'local' into the 'default' folder during packaging.
 This is the default behavior.
-Layer filtering: If the app being pack used to control which layer options are spe aged includes multiple layers, these arguments can be ones should be included in the final app file.
-If no cified, then all layers will be included. layer-method {auto,dir.d,disable} Set the layer type used by SOURCE.
-Additional -I PATTERNinclude description provided in in the 'combine' command.
-PATTERN
+Layer filtering: If the app being pack aged includes multiple layers, these arguments can be used to control which ones should be included in the final app file.
+If no layer options are specified, then all layers will be included. layer-method {auto,dir.d,disable} Set the layer type used by SOURCE.
+Additional description provided in in the 'combine' command. -I PATTERN,include PATTERN

 '''

+Name or pattern of layers to include.

 -E PATTERN, --exclude PATTERN

 Name or pattern of layers to exclude from the target.

 Advanced Build Options:

 The following options are for more advanced app building workflows.

 --release-file RELEASE_FILE

 Write the path of the newly generated archive file

 (SPL) after the archive is written.
 This is useful in

 build scripts when the SPL contains variables so the

 final name may not be known ahead of time.

 '''